sheikhshahnawaz41299/android_device_vivo_pd1510/README.md

-Copyright (C) 2016 - The CyanogenMod Project
+Copyright (C) 2018 - The LineageOS Project

+Copyright (C) 2018 - Ketut P. Kumajaya.

-Copyright (C) 2017 - The LineageOS Project
+Copyright (C) 2020 - the_shahnawaz_sheikh (sheikhshahnawaz41299).

-Device configuration for Redmi 2 / Pro / Prime (wt88047)
+Device configuration for Vivo Y51 / Y51L  (pd1510)
 ========================================================

-The Wingtech Redmi 2 (codenamed _"wt88047"_) is a mid-range smartphone from Wingtech.
+The vivo Y51 (codenamed _"pd1510"_) is a mid-range smartphone from vivo.
-It was announced on January 2015.
+It was announced on January 2016.

 ## Device specifications